 Client Signals

-Detailed reference for all 29 client-side signals collected by the FingerprintIQ SDK.
+Detailed reference for all 41 browser signals collected by the FingerprintIQ SDK.

-The FingerprintIQ SDK collects signals across five categories, running all collectors in parallel to minimize latency.
+The FingerprintIQ SDK collects 41 browser signals across six categories, running all collectors in parallel to minimize latency.
 Each signal is wrapped in a SignalResult containing the value and collection duration in milliseconds.

 Signals derived from how the browser renders graphics and text.
 These are highly device-specific because they depend on GPU drivers, font renderers, and anti-aliasing implementations.